markbeep/markbeep.github.io/content/posts/learning_nim.md

 eat(pepe)
 # All three result in --> pepe is eating
 ```
-Depending on how english grammar-like you want your code to be, one might be more fitting than the other.
+Depending on how English grammar-like you want your code to be, one might be more fitting than the other.

 ___
 # Conclusion